Salesforce launches simplified software aimed at small businesses

 “One of the issues we were having is that no one on our team was using Salesforce to its full capabilities,” Keegan told Reuters.

-With Essentials, Salesforce will offer products that are ready to use“out of the box,” Rosenbaum said.
+With Essentials, Salesforce will offer products that are ready to use “out of the box,” Rosenbaum said.
 Essentials is priced at $25 per user per month for teams of up to 10 people, which is $50 less per user than the professional versions of Salesforce products.

-“As Salesforce has continued to add features to their products they’ve become more complex and also more expensive,” said Rebecca Wettemann, an analyst with Nucleus Research.“This is a way to make those core features much more accessible to small and mid-size businesses.”
+“As Salesforce has continued to add features to their products they’ve become more complex and also more expensive,” said Rebecca Wettemann, an analyst with Nucleus Research.
+“This is a way to make those core features much more accessible to small and mid-size businesses.”

 Essentials, however, lacks marketing features and is still more expensive than other customer relationship software aimed at small businesses, said Kate Leggett, an analyst with Forrester Research.